Tired after National Poetry Month? Relax with a soft, fluffy pillow and share the joy of poetry. It’s Poem on Your Pillow Day!

 This National Poetry Month, we’re going to combine our 30 Days of poem-making with another organization’s effort: The Drawdown EcoChallenge.
 Here’s how to participate—and maybe get published.

-With three ways to take the 30 Days Challenge for National Poetry Month, it’s simple and fun.
+This April, join the Tweetspeak Community in a Poetic Earth Month 30 Days, 30 Poems Challenge!
+With two ways to take the challenge, it’s simple and soul-enriching.
 Choose one, or mix it up.
 Then tell the community what you’re doing, and share your poem-ing along the way.